microsoft/fluentui/packages/web-components/src/menu/README.md

   - `menuitemradio`
 - `disabled` - the menu item is disabled
 - `checked` - sets the checked value for menuitemcheckbox or menuitemradio items
+- `icons` - set's alignment of menu items if only a subset of menu items contain an icon

 ### Outputs